paymill/paymill-net/README.md

 ## What's new

-We have released version 2.
-This version is not backwards compatible with version 1.
+We have released version 3, which follows version 2.1 of the PAYMILL's REST API.
+This version is not backwards compatible with version 2, which follows version 2.0 of the PAYMILL's REST API.
 Concrete changes in the changelog.

 ## Usage